Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 ### Global Delegate Accessor Function
 These are details of a particular way to fill requirement 2 of an approach.
 If an approach doesn't explicitly refer to this section, this is not used.
+This option does not work for Java source code.

 A way to grant access to delegate identities would be to expose the invisible fields, making them accessible as properties.
 However, this solution is not ideal:
 * How to name the delegate properties?
 Their names might clash with existing properties.